nRF24/CircuitPython_nRF24L01/docs/examples.rst

     .. code-block:: python

-        # uncomment the following 2 lines for compatibility with TMRh20 library
+        # uncomment the following 3 lines for compatibility with TMRh20 library
         # nrf.allow_ask_no_ack = False
         # nrf.dynamic_payloads = False
         # nrf.payload_length = 4

+.. warning:: Certain C++ datatypes allocate a different amount of memory depending on
+    the board being used in the Arduino IDE.
+For example, ``uint8_t`` isn't always allocated to 1 byte of memory for certain boards.

     Make sure you understand the amount of memory that different datatypes occupy in C++.
-    This will help you understand how to configure :py:attr:`~circuitpython_nrf24l01.rf24.RF24.payload_length`.
+    This will help you comprehend how to configure :py:attr:`~circuitpython_nrf24l01.rf24.RF24.payload_length`.